-The spherical mirror is a mirror which has the shape of a piece cut out of a spherical surface, There are two types of spherical mirrors which are the concave mirrors (The converting mirrors) , and the convex mirrors (the diverging mirrors).
+The spherical mirror is a mirror that has the shape of a piece cut out of a spherical surface, There are two types of spherical mirrors which are concave mirrors (The converting mirrors) and convex mirrors (the diverging mirrors).

-The most commonly occurring examples of convex mirrors are the passenger-side wing mirrors of cars, And they have wider fields of view than the equivalent flat mirrors but the objects that appear in them generally look smaller and, therefore, farther away than they actually are.
+The most commonly occurring examples of convex mirrors are the passenger-side wing mirrors of cars, and they have wider fields of view than the equivalent flat mirrors but the objects that appear in them generally look smaller and, therefore, farther away than they are.

 Some concepts related to the spherical mirror

-The mirror center curvature is the sphere center which the mirror is considered a part of it, It lies in front of the reflecting surface in the concave mirror , And it lies behind the reflecting surface in the convex mirror.
+The mirror center curvature is the sphere center in which the mirror is considered a part of it, It lies in front of the reflecting surface in the concave mirror and it lies behind the reflecting surface in the convex mirror.

-The focus of the mirror is produced when a parallel beam of rays is incident parallel to the principal axis of a spherical mirror, It is real in case of the concave mirror , And it is virtual in case of the convex mirror.
+The focus of the mirror is produced when a parallel beam of rays is incident parallel to the principal axis of a spherical mirror, It is real in the case of the concave mirror and it is virtual in the case of the convex mirror.

-The focal length of the mirror is the distance between the mirror focus and the mirror pole, Each spherical mirror has uncountable number of secondary axes , and only one principal axis.
+The focal length of the mirror is the distance between the mirror focus and the mirror pole, Each spherical mirror has an uncountable number of secondary axes and only one principal axis.